 - Also read:How Many Billionaires Are There in Australia?

 - Also read:Everything you need to know about the state of Australia’s property markets in 20 charts – November 2023

 They will be looking for the type of investment that “works now” while sophisticated investors will only put their money into “what’s always worked.”

-Sure, next year there will be a new hotspot which will become a future not stop.
+Sure, next year there will be a new hotspot which will become a future not spot.

-And some speculators will make money out of the next fad touted at the get rich quick seminars.
+And some speculators will make money out of the next fad touted at the get-rich-quick webinars.